 Constantly uploading, downloading, and uploading again?

 Digital asset management should be the glue sticking the tech tools you use on a daily basis together for a more seamless experience.
 That way, there’s less downloads, and things progress smoother at every stage of the content lifecycle.

 For example, maybe your current online file system does not integrate with your CMS.
-Having to download an the image from your file system, only to upload the image back to your CMS is clearly not efficient—and while it may seem like a small thing, it takes its toll on productivity in the long-run.
+Having to download an image from your file system, only to upload the image back to your CMS is clearly not efficient—and while it may seem like a small thing, it takes its toll on productivity in the long-run.